 The man stands on a staircase with his hands in his pockets and is facing a railing.
 He gazes slightly off to the side, staring into the distance with his mouth closed and lips touching.
 He has a close-cropped beard with a thin moustache and solid dark eyebrows.

-He wears a black New York Yankees cap, waist length black leather jacket with epaulettes on both shoulders, and black pants.
+He wears a black New York Yankees cap, waist length black leather motorcycle jacket, and black pants.
 The area is illuminated with natural light indicating that the picture has been taken during the day.

 In the Long Description, we began with a description of how the image appears as though it is a black and white photo first.
 This is because it is something that is noticeable right away.
 However, this is not a vital detail in the alt-text, so instead we just discuss the setting and action.

-[Alt-text]: Young light-skinned man sporting a waist length black motorcycle jacket with epaulettes, standing on a staircase facing a railing with his hands in his pockets and looking slightly off to the side.
+[Alt-text]: A Young light-skinned man sporting a waist length black motorcycle jacket , stands on a staircase, outside, facing a railing.
+Hishands are in his pockets, as he looks slightly off to the side.oking slightly off to the side.

 Context is important.
 The audience, surrounding text, related images, and many other factors will influence the description you are making.